kryptoish/nanopulseOS/README.md

 ---

 ### **Objective**
 **NanoPulse OS** is a lightweight, portable, live operating system that runs directly from a USB stick.
 It is designed for creative users, offering tools for generative art, simple retro game creation (like Space Invaders), and an experimental IDE with a custom "brainfuck"-like programming language interpreter.
 NanoPulse OS is all about providing a minimal, fun, and interactive environment for exploration and creation.
+It leaves absolutely no trace on your computer after shutdown.

 ---